The top prospects available for the 2026 NFL Draft.

 Caleb Downs, S, Ohio State.

-09/10/25: Downs has seven tackles with an interception.
+12/03/25: Downs has 52 tackles with two interceptions, one pass broken up, and one sack.
 He was quiet against Texas but had an interception against Gambling.
+Downs played well overall against Penn State.

 In 2024, Downs had 76 tackles with six passes broken up and two interceptions while helping the Buckeyes to win a National Championship.
 Downs was phenomenal for Alabama in 2023, recording 107 tackles, two interceptions, three passes broken up, and a forced fumble.
 After the season, he transferred to Ohio State.
 Downs (6-0, 205) has the potential to be a star prospect for the 2026 NFL Draft.

-09/10/25: Downs has seven tackles with an interception.
+12/03/25: Downs has 52 tackles with two interceptions, one pass broken up, and one sack.
 He was quiet against Texas but had an interception against Gambling.
+Downs played well overall against Penn State.

 In 2024, Downs had 76 tackles with six passes broken up and two interceptions while helping the Buckeyes to win a National Championship.
 Downs was phenomenal for Alabama in 2023, recording 107 tackles, two interceptions, three passes broken up, and a forced fumble.
 After the season, he transferred to Ohio State.
 Downs (6-0, 205) has the potential to be a star prospect for the 2026 NFL Draft.